 The SH 16 project will involve the collection of traffic data to analyze project corridor congestions issues, the consideration of potential improvements and the preparation of various environmental studies as well as the consideration of bicycle and pedestrian accommodations.
 TxDOT is working closely with officials from the cities of Leon Valley and San Antonio to gather data and identify community values and concerns.

 The proposed improvements will ultimately be based on traffic, local and regional access needs, safety, the avoidance and minimization of environmental impacts and the consideration of community input.

 Anticipated Project Schedule

 The Traffic and Feasibility Study, development of project engineering schematics and environmental studies commenced in December 2018, and is anticipated to take approximately 48 months.

 Your input is a key part of project development.
 Public involvement opportunities will be provided throughout this process.

 - Public Meetings

 The purpose of the public meetings is to share data and information related to traffic, mobility and safety issues and gather input.

-The Technical Work Group (TWG) includes engineers and planners from San Antonio, Leon Valley and Bexar County.
-TWG also includes representatives from the Alamo Area Council of Governments, Alamo Area Metropolitan Planning Organization, Alamo Regional Mobility Authority, Northside Independent School District and VIA Metropolitan Transit.
+The Technical Work Group includes engineers and planners from San Antonio, Leon Valley, and Bexar County.
+TWG also includes representatives from the Alamo Area Council of Governments, Alamo Area Metropolitan Planning Organization, Alamo Regional Mobility Authority, Northside Independent School District, and VIA Metropolitan Transit.
 TWG is instrumental in providing TxDOT feedback and relaying project information back to administration and elected officials.

-At key milestones throughout the project, TxDOT will seek public input on the SH 16 project by utilizing online surveys.
+TxDOT will seek public input on the SH 16 project at key milestones throughout the project by utilizing online surveys.
 The results of these surveys will be summarized into a report and utilized for project development.